 Values are typically defined with single words or phrases like these:

 Most people have a between six and ten values that are very important to them.
-And when you boil those values down even further, to the things that you prioritize above all else, you have your core values.
-If you aren’t sure what your values are, be sure to check out my free email series which walks you through the Natural Rhythm of Change and provides an exercise at the end that will help you define your values.
-Sign up for that free here.
+And when you boil those values down even further, to the things that you prioritize above all else, you have your personal core values.

 What are intentions?